Where Character is Developed with Intellect

 Certificate students have a required attendance of 80% for each course and 100% attendance for each workshop.
 Certificate students, who attend less than 85% of a class without completing a Drop/Add form or the consent of their instructor (e.g. extenuating circumstances), will be automatically dropped from that class with a failing grade (no credit) and no tuition refund will be given.

 Students are to be active and involved learners.
 They should seek information and answers to questions that relate to the course and participate fully in class discussions.
 Each instructor determines the portion of the grade that is determined by class participation.

 Classroom Counseling Liability

-Tallahassee Christian College & Training Center is an educational institution.
-In the process of education and training, students may be asked to participate in role-playing, class practicums and other supervised practices.
-Tallahassee Christian College & Training Center is not responsible for counseling practice sessions in the classroom setting.
-Classroom activities are reserved for educational and training purposes only and are not to be interpreted as personal counseling sessions.
+Tallahassee Christian College is an educational institution.
+In the process of education and training, students may be asked to participate in role-playing, class practicums, and other supervised practices.
+Tallahassee Christian College is not responsible for counseling practice sessions in the classroom setting.
+Classroom activities are reserved for educational and training purposes only and are not to be interpreted as personal counseling session.

 All assignments, whether reading or written, are due as required by the instructor.
-Credit-earning students who do not submit to the Registrar, the required written paper within one week of the end of the workshop or seminar will not receive academic credit.
+The instructor determines how late assignments and tardiness affect student grades.
+If faculty members excuse absences, the student must still arrange to complete the missed course requirements.
+The student is responsible for all missed assignments regardless of the reason for the absence.
+Credit-earning students who attend a workshop or seminar must submit the required written assignment within one week of the end of the workshop or seminar to the registrar to receive academic credit.